This blog focuses on the following topics:

 To build or consider a valid ICSR report, there are four mandatory elements is to consider:

-- A suspected drug(s) (To learn more the differences of suspected and concomitant drugs)
+- A suspected drug(s) to have caused effect (To learn more the differences of suspected and concomitant drugs)

-- An adverse event(s) (To learn deeper about adverse events and Adverse drug reactions)
+- An adverse event(s) occurred (To learn deeper about adverse events and Adverse drug reactions)

 Regulatory timelines